pystrategylab/xuanji-engine/README.md

 🚀 Installation & Setup
 1. Clone the repository and navigate to the project directory:(Ensure you have Python 3.8+ installed)
 2. Install required dependencies:Bashpip install streamlit google-genai matplotlib pandas numpy
 3. Configure Network/Proxy (If applicable):By default, oracle.py is configured with local proxies (http://127.0.0.1:7890).
-If you are running this in an environment without proxy requirements, you may need to comment out lines 10-11 in oracle.py.💻 UsageRun the Streamlit application from your terminal:Bashstreamlit run app.py
+If you are running this in an environment without proxy requirements, you may need to comment out lines 10-11 in oracle.py.
+4. 💻 Usage  Run the Streamlit application from your terminal:Bash streamlit run app.py

 Operating the Terminal: